alandoherty95/Milestone-Project-2/README.md

 To run a backend Python file, type  `python3 app.py`, if your Python file is named  `app.py`  of course.
 A blue button should appear to click:  _Make Public_, Another blue button should appear to click:  _Open Browser_.
-Click ‘Try again’ if the message ‘Nothing to see here… Port 800 didn’t respond’.

 ### Forking the GitHub Repository